germinateplatform/germinate-server/docs/setup.md

 ## Docker

 Let's start with the simpler case: Docker.
-We have a working Docker image of Germinate available on DockerHub (**INSERT LINK**) that you can simply pull and run on your machine/server.
+We have a working Docker image of Germinate available on [DockerHub](https://hub.docker.com/repository/docker/cropgeeks/germinate) that you can simply pull and run on your machine/server.

 Additionally you will need a MySQL database.
 This can either be another Docker container or an existing database server that you already have.
 The examples below contain a Docker MySQL container.
 If you wish to use your own database, simply remove the relevant parts from the docker file or docker commands.